BrightSoul/vscode-html-configurable-autocomplete/README.md

 # vscode-html-configurable-autocomplete
-Autocomplete your HTML content by providing simple matching rules.
+Autocomplete your HTML content and navigate to definitions by providing simple matching rules.
 Bring your own configuration!

-This is the README for your extension "html-configurable-autocomplete".
-After writing up a brief description, we recommend including the following sections.

 ## Features